rotki/rotki/docs/api.rst

       Content-Type: application/json

       {
-          "result": [{
+          "result": {
+	      "hw": {
                   "name": "hw",
                   "description": "Accounts that are stored in hardware wallets", "background_color": "fafafa",
                   "foreground_color": "ffffff"
+              },
-	  }, {
+	      "mobile": {
 	          "name": "mobile",
 	          "description": "Accounts that are stored in mobile devices", "background_color": "ffffff",
 	          "foreground_color": "fafafa"
-	  }],
+	     }},
           "message": ""
       }

-   :reqjson list result: A list of the tags Rotki knows about.
+   :reqjson object result: A mapping of tag names to tag data.
-   :reqjsonarr string name: The tag's name.
+   :reqjson string name: The tag's name.
 Is always lowercase.
-   :reqjsonarr string description: A description of what the tag is for.
+   :reqjson string description: A description of what the tag is for.
    :resjson string background_color: The background color to render the tag in the frontend with.
    :resjson string foreground_color: The foreground color to render the tag in the frontend with.